tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * [Fix] don't create waptconsole link for starter

-* [New] wapt-scanpackages : add an option to update the local Packages DB table from Packages file index
+* [New] wapt-scanpackages: add an option to update the local Packages DB table from Packages file index

-* [Fix] Regression introduced in previous build : maturities 'PROD' and '' are equivalent when filtering allowed packages
+* [Fix] Regression introduced in previous build: maturities 'PROD' and '' are equivalent when filtering allowed packages

 * [Fix] Waptconsole: grid headers too small for highdpi.